Testing semiparametric model-equivalence hypotheses based on the characteristic function: Specification of test statistics

 where $Z_1$ and $Z_2$ denote independent copies of the random vector $Z$.
-Thus, it is natural to estimate the population measure $\Delta^{(\mathcal M)}_{w,Z}$ by means of suitable $U$--statistics, whose corresponding kernels are determined by $C_w(\cdot)$; see, e.g., Hoeffding (1948) and Serfling (1980).
+Thus, it is natural to estimate the population measure $\Delta^{(\mathcal M)}_{w,Z}$ by means of suitable $U$--statistics, whose corresponding kernels are determined by $C_w(\cdot)$; see, e.g., \cite{Hoeffding1948, Serfling1980}.

 To begin with the symmetry statistic, suppose that $\{X_1,\ldots,X_n\}$ are independent copies of $X$, the empirical counterpart of $\Delta^{(\mathcal S)}_{w,Z}$ may be obtained as

 i.e. as a $U$--statistic with symmetric kernel $\psi^{\mathcal S}(x,x_1)=\{C_w(x-x_1)-C_w(x+x_1)\}/2$.